ChrisKlug/web-dev-workshop/labs/lab9/lab9.md

 ### Create a new class library

 The first step is to create a new __Class Library Project__ called __WebDevWorkshop.Services.Products.Client__.
-This will be the project that would be disributed to the end-user using for example NuGet.
+This will be the project that would be distributed to the end-user using, for example, NuGet.

 In this case, as you are not going to distribute it to anyone else, it will be a simple class library that other projects can use.